Energy and carbon, global heating and climate change

 That includes saving energy; both to try and help mitigate climate change, and to conserve energy and save costs.

-Even in the era of coronavirus, we think climate change remains the most threatening environmental threat we face.
-It tends also to get pushed down the agenda by political controversies, and the constant search for economic growth.
+We think climate change remains the most threatening environmental threat we face.
+It tends to get pushed down the agenda by economic issues and political controversies.

 But a stream of reports from United Nation (UN) agencies, the World Meteorological Agency (WMO) and the UK’s Committee on Climate Change (CCC) have made clear that time is very short.
 Climate change may well be slipping past the point of no return.